pipitone/mritool/README.rst

  - Pulls down spectroscopy and fMRI spiral scans
  - Renames files and folders to follow a naming convention
  - Stages all files for a scan in a working directory for admin inspection
- - Zips all scan files and places in a exam-specific folder

 Installation
 ------------